Type your question then click from the drop-down list 👇

 Kangaroos CANNOT be kept as pets in WA

-Kangaroos, for example are protected fauna and may not be kept in captivity, except under license.
-Kangaroos, wallabies and all other marsupials can only be kept under strict conditions by experienced carers as 'licence holders’.
-These anmials must be housed in approved and appropriate 'fit for purpose premises', with confinements that are suited for the intended purpose.
-Importantly they must be capable of fully protecting the rehabilitation animal/s from external and internal harm until they're fit for release.
+Kangaroos, for example, are protected fauna and may not be kept in captivity, except under license.
+Kangaroos, wallabies, and all other marsupials can only be kept under strict conditions by experienced carers as 'license holders’.
+These animals must be housed in approved and appropriate 'fit for purpose premises', with confinements that are suited for the intended purpose.
+Importantly, they must be capable of fully protecting the rehabilitation animals from external and internal harm until they're fit for release.
 The responsibility to adhere to all licensing conditions and facilitate proper wildlife management lies with the license holder.
-Non-compliance with licensing conditions carries significant consequences, as outlined in the Western Australian Biodiversity Conservation Act 2016 and others
+Non-compliance with licensing conditions carries significant consequences, as outlined in the Western Australian Biodiversity Conservation Act 2016 and others.

 Licences and permits (DBCA)